 What about Part C?
 Also known as Medicare Advantage, Part C plans are offered by private insurers as an alternative to Traditional Medicare.
 Coverage is usually limited to a network of providers.
 These plans cover the same services as Part A and Part B and usually include Part D benefits.
 They may also offer some coverage for vision and dental.
 Clients may decide to choose a Medicare Advantage Plan if their providers are already in-network and they want a plan with no cap on emergency care outside the U.S. Premiums may be lower than Traditional Medicare but out-of-pocket costs vary significantly.

-What does medicare cost?
+What does Medicare cost?

 How do I sign up for Medicare?

-It’s important to note that eligibility for Social Security benefits is not connected to Medicare eligibility.
+It is important to note that eligibility for Social Security benefits is not connected to Medicare eligibility.
 However, if you are 65, retired and receiving Social Security payments, you are automatically enrolled in Medicare Part A and Part B. You may decline Part B, but you will incur financial penalties unless you have comparable coverage under an employer-sponsored plan.
 Note that does not include COBRA or retiree health care plans.

 Part D enrollment is also optional.
 You may defer enrollment with no penalty if you have coverage which provides similar prescription drug benefits.
 However, someone without alternate coverage will pay higher rates if they choose to enroll at a later date.
 For most retirees, it typically makes sense to enroll in Part D up front, to protect against unforeseen expenses down the road.
 The open enrollment period runs from October 15 to December 7.